feelpp/feelpp/QuickReference/exporter.md

   * visualize traces,
   * use standard visualization tools such as Paraview, Ensight and Gmsh.

-  To achieve this, Feel++ defines a so-called \c Exporter object.
+  To achieve this, Feel++ defines a so-called `Exporter`  object.

   # VisPrinciples General principles

   The library Feel itself does not have any visualization capabilities.
-However, it provides tools to export both scalar and vector fields into two formats: \c EnSight and \c Gmsh.
-The EnSight format can be read by the visualization software EnSight http://www.ensight.com or, for instance, by the open source package Paraview http://www.paraview.org.
+However, it provides tools to export both scalar and vector fields into two formats: `EnSight`  and `Gmsh.`  The EnSight format can be read by the visualization software EnSight http://www.ensight.com or, for instance, by the open source package Paraview http://www.paraview.org.